riceissa/issarice.com/wiki/product-reviews.md

 any pain when using it.
 The scroll wheel is also kind of too heavy for me.
 After a month or so of using it, the mouse's scroll wheel started to not register some scrolls; it would occasionally "skip" a scroll.
+After a few more months, the scroll skipping problem became worse, and I would also get "double scrolls", where moving the mouse wheel by one notch would scroll the screen twice.

 The mouse also leaves black markings on my mouse pad.

 Overall I wish I had done more research to find a better mouse.

+# Samsung Galaxy S4 battery

+# HDMI to VGA adaptor

+# ThinkPad X1 Yoga gen 3